bartoszgorka/bartoszgorka.github.io/_posts/2021-01-27-how-to-work-remotely-without-going-crazy.md

 For most, this was a new and unexpected situation.

 Reflecting on the topic of remote work, I wanted to prepare a list of activities that will allow us to avoid lack of concentration, constant monotony, and being at work 24 hours a day.
-I prepared the proposals based on my own and my friends' experiences, who, just like me, work remotely most of the time.
+I designed the proposals based on my own and my friends' experiences, who, just like me, work most of the time remotely.

 ## Work-life balance